stef/pwdsphinx/README.md

 the `[client]` section of the config file.
 The `host` and `port` should match what you set in the server.

 The datadir (default: `~/.sphinx`) variable holds the location for your client parameters.
-Particularly it contains a salt (by default `~/.sphinx/salt`) which is used to calculate the ids for secrets on the server, and more importantly it also contains a secret key (default: `~/.sphinx/key`) that is used to sign every message sent to the server to authorize the operations on your passwords.
-Both the salt and the key is generated automatically if not available.
-You might want to back up and encrypt both the salt and the key.
+Particularly it contains a masterkey (by default `~/.sphinx/masterkey`) which is used to derive secrets.
+The master key is generated automatically if not available.
+You might want to back up and encrypt the master key.

-#### Authorization

-All operations are authenticated by your (default: `~/.sphinx/key`) file which is used to sign all operations.
-You should protect this file, so that only you can operate on your passwords.

 #### Operations